IMU: Influence-guided Machine Unlearning: Methodology

 Proofs can be found in ~\cite{koh2017understanding}.
-However, the derivation relies on the assumption that the underlying loss function is strictly convex \wrt the model parameters and that the Hessian matrix is positive definite.
-Besides, for deep neural networks, computing the exact inverse of the Hessian matrix is computationally expensive~\cite{mehta2022deep}.
+However, this classical derivation assumes sufficient smoothness and local invertibility of the Hessian, which may not strictly hold for highly non-convex deep networks.
+Besides, for DNNs, computing the exact inverse of the Hessian matrix is computationally expensive~\cite{mehta2022deep}.

-Our proposed method, \algname, addresses two key challenges in applying influence functions to deep neural networks: (1) the instability of influence estimates in highly non-convex networks, and (2) the heterogeneous influence distribution among forgetting samples, where certain data points have disproportionately large effects on the model.